-You need to make a list with the things you want to prepare.
-Or, when you can only go shopping once a week, you need to think back in your mind which meals you want to prepare the coming week.
+You need to make a list of the things you want to prepare.
+Or, when you can only go shopping once a week, you need to think back in your mind which meals you want to prepare for the coming week.

 This is the more important when you have to watch your budget.
 Which might also influence your choice of supermarket or specialty shop.